Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Discussion and Conclusions

 Overall our results indicate a picture of rapid buildup of stellar mass in a galaxy seen only $\simeq$900~Myr after the big bang, with the majority of stellar mass assembled since $z\lesssim8$ (i.e., within 150~Myr) and likely even more recently.
 The current SFR and stellar mass suggest a mass doubling timescale of only $\lesssim$50~Myr, indicating a rising star formation history based on SED fitting (Figure~\ref{fig:SED}).
 It is therefore unlikely that this galaxy would have contributed significantly to cosmic reionization at $z\gtrsim8$, as our C/O abundance analysis indicates little star formation ($\lesssim 10^8~\Msun$ total mass) before this time.

 As our results represent the most robust C/O abundance to date in such a high-redshift galaxy, we reflect briefly on lessons learned and prospects for future study.
 Sensitive rest-UV spectroscopy is essential for this result; the relatively small uncertainty is thanks to clear detection of the UV \OiiiUV, \Ciii, and \Civ\ emission doublets.
 Notably, we find that \Civ\ is important for assessing the ionization correction factor in this case (where we find \Cppp\ contributes at the level of 0.17 dex), whereas it is often not significant in lower-redshift samples.
-The precision of our measurement could be improved with the addition of \Oii~$\lambda\lambda$3726,3729, not covered in our observations, that would yield improved estimates of the ICF.
+Care should be taken to assess possible interstellar absorption and stellar contributions to the \Civ\ profile.
+One of the larger sources of uncertainty is the relative \Te\ associated with emission lines of different ions, as discussed in Section~\ref{sec:abundances}, which warrants further examination to reach precision better than $\simeq0.1$ dex.
+The precision of our measurement could also be improved with the addition of \Oii~$\lambda\lambda$3726,3729, not covered in our observations, that would yield improved estimates of the ICF.
+The \Oii\ doublet would also provide a better measurement of electron density \Ne.
 Measurements of rest-optical \Oiii~$\lambda$4363 (falling in the chip gap in our G395H observations) would provide a better constraint on \Te\ relative to our value based on rest-UV \OiiiUV~$\lambda$1666, for which the error budget is dominated by uncertainty on the reddening correction.
 The main consequence of these missing emission line diagnostics is that total O/H (and C/H) abundances have larger uncertainty; the effect on derived C/O abundance is relatively minor.
 Nonetheless it is fully within the capabilities of \jwst/NIRSpec to provide these additional measurements with an appropriate mask and filter configuration.
 Our result thus represents only a lower limit to the C/O precision that can be achieved at $z>6$ with NIRSpec spectroscopy.
+There is also room for improvement in chemical evolution modeling, which has largely focused on abundance patterns at lower redshifts \citep[e.g.][]{yin2011,berg2019,kobayashi2020}.
+The results of this work and other high-redshift abundance analyses \citep[e.g.,][]{arellano22,cameron2023} motivate exploring multi-element models which are specifically tailored to the rapid formation histories expected in the first billion years of the Universe.